GROUP AND ON-SITE BOOKINGS STILL AVAILABLE!

 Students must also have an understanding of the Workplace Health and Safety Legislation; which will be verified via a challenge test on day 1 of the training (face to face).

-Training & Education Pathways: After achieving this qualification students may undertake a range of associated work health & safety, environmental management and trainer / assessor units and qualifications.
+Training & Education Pathways: After achieving these units of competency students may undertake a range of associated resources and infrastructure units and qualifications.